 Environmental benefits include improvements such as habitat restoration, increased urban green space, reduced greenhouse gas emissions, reestablishment of the natural hydrograph and water temperature improvements.
 Due to the broad range in potential environmental benefits, project proponents used a variety of quantification methods.
 Some benefits, such as increasing urban green space, can be calculated based on project design information.
 Other environmental benefits, such as greenhouse gas emission reduction, require more in-depth calculations with inputs such as the energy usage of the project compared to the existing conditions, the emissions factor for any energy sources, and estimates for carbon sequestration potential.
-Several stormwater and dry weather runoff projects include environmental benefits as main or additional benefits as summarized in Table 5-10.
-The location of these projects and their associated environmental benefits are shown in Figure 5-6.
+Several stormwater and dry weather runoff projects include environmental benefits as main or additional benefits are shown in Figure 5-6.
 Quantified environmental benefits were aggregated across the planning area to assess cumulative SWRP environmental benefits.
 These quantified benefits are summarized in Table 5-11.